ce-rust/cerk/README.md

 ## Introduction

 CERK lets you route your [CloudEvents](https://github.com/cloudevents/spec) between different sources and sinks.
-It is build with modularity and partability in mind.
+It is built with modularity and portability in mind.

 ## Components

-CERK comes with a couple of predefined components, but implementing a own component is easy.
+CERK comes with a couple of prefabricated components, but implementing custom components is easy.

+### Runtimes

 ### Ports